Enrollment – 4,165 (2015-16)

 - Ladue Middle School was named a 2014 National School of Character by The Character Education Partnership, a national advocate and leader for the character education movement.
 The National Schools of Character program recognizes schools that have demonstrated the use of character education and development to drive a positive impact on academics, student behavior, and school climate.

 - District voters passed three bond referendums over the last 11 years to build and renovate facilities.
 In 2001, a $40.9 million bond issue was passed to renovate and expand existing buildings.
 In April 2007, a $29.97 million bond issue resulted in the expansion and renovation of all K-12 buildings, as well as upgrades in technology, safety and security systems.
 In April 2010, a $32 million bond issue allowed the district to purchase property with existing educational facilities.
 A new early childhood center was built on this property and opened in the fall of 2012.
-An existing building was renovated and is opening as the Fifth Grade Center in fall of 2013, alleviating overcrowding in the district’s four elementary schools.
+An existing building was renovated and opened as the Fifth Grade Center in fall of 2013, alleviating overcrowding in the district’s four elementary schools.

 Dr. Jahnke began her career in the Ladue School District in 1991 as a classroom teacher, after having worked as a Special Education Teacher for Special School District of St. Louis County.
 In 1996, she became Director of Community Services, which included responsibilities as the Director of the Ladue Early Childhood Center, the Parents as Teachers program and all district fee-based programs.
 In 1998 she was appointed Principal of Reed Elementary School where she remained until becoming an Assistant Superintendent in 2008.

 Her educational background includes a Bachelor of Science in Education, as well as Special Education Certification from Southeast Missouri State University; a Master of Education from the University of Missouri; and a Doctor of Philosophy in Educational Leadership from Saint Louis University.